by2016ling/learn/readme.md

-How to use git's GUI interface?
+How to use Git's GUI interface?
+Git is a distributed version control system.
+Git is free software.